RandyKLe/YummyNoodleBar/4/README.md

 ## Step 4: Creating rich HTML views using Thymeleaf

-Your application is now ready to :-
+Your application is now ready to:

 * Create a basket for the user to keep the items they want in
 * Add views to generate HTML.